Intrinsic Fermi Surface Contribution to the Bulk Photovoltaic Effect

 Here $Q_n$ is the charge of node $n$ and $\Delta_n$ is the energy difference between Bloch states with crystal momentum along the Fermi surface near Weyl node $n$.
-If $\Delta_{n}$ are different for differently-charged Weyl points, the trace of $\chi(\omega)$ will be nonzero.
-Unlike the quantized circular photogalvanic effect \cite{de2017quantized}, each node's contribution to the current is insensitive to whether the chemical potential sits above or below the Weyl node.
+With mirror symmetry, $\Delta_{n}$ are the same for differently-charged Weyl points.
+No charge current flows, but only a chiral current represents a charge pumping between Weyl nodes with different chiralities, which is not observable and is similar to the chiral anomaly~\cite{zyuzin2012topological,burkov2015chiral,burkov2018weyl}.
+If $\Delta_{n}$ are different, the trace of $\chi(\omega)$ will be nonzero.
+Unlike the quantized CPGE induced by injection current where Pauli blocking can forbid the photocurrent when upper state is filled \cite{de2017quantized}, the chemical potential can sit either above or below the Weyl node.
+Each node's contribution to the current does not change its sign whether the Fermi surface is an electron or hole pocket.
 In the limit $|\hbar\omega| \ll |\Delta_{n}|$, we can expand Tr[$\chi_{ij}(\omega)]$ in powers of $\hbar^2\omega^2/(\Delta_n)^2$,

 We see that the leading-order term in the expansion is linear in $\omega$, with slope determined by the ratio of the charges of Weyl nodes to the energy differences of the Bloch bands near the Weyl nodes.
 The relationships between $\omega$ and $\omega\text{Tr}[\chi(\omega)]$, and $\omega$ and $ \text{Tr}[\chi(\omega)]$ for a minimal four-Weyl node system are plotted in Fig.\ 2.
 Breaking the isotropy of the Weyl nodes takes $\Delta_n\rightarrow \Delta_n(\bm{k})$, and the leading contribution to the trace of $\chi(\omega)$ will no longer be directly proportional to the charges of the Weyl nodes.
 However, the first-order non-vanishing contribution to the current will maintain a linear relationship to the frequency of light.